Choosing Intra Ocular Lens-1 : Material

 Another aspect that is also important to discuss is the issue of uveal biocompatibility.
 Just like capsular biocompatibility of an IOL is indicated by its PCO and ACO characteristics, uveal biocompatibility of an IOL can be studied by the uveal reaction to the IOL post implantation.

 Uveitis following cataract surgery and IOL implantation increases the risk of secondary glaucoma following inflammation, cystoid macular edema, and posterior synechiae.
 Small pigmented deposits on the IOL surface is not necessarily worrisome but larger deposits resembling giant cells are usually a sign of persistent uveitis even if no inflammatory cells in the aqueous is detected.
 Sometimes such deposits may become a fine anterior pupillary membrane that compromises vision and requires low power YAG membranotomy.
 In the body’s response to the presence of a foreign body like IOL, monocytes lymphocytes and macrophages migrate through blood vessels to aqueous humor and eventually to the IOL surface.
-As this occur the monocytes and macrophages transform into small round cells and giant cells leading to fibrotic activities.
+They start a process of phagocytosis in an attempt to remove bacteria and other debris from the IOL surface.
+As this occur the monocytes and macrophages transform into small round cells and later into giant cells leading to fibrotic activities (Formenak & co-authors 2002).
 The giant cells may later degenerate and form an acellular proteinaceous membrane on the IOL surface.
 This can severely raise IOP by increasing inflammation.
 It is important to study an IOL's uveal biocompatibility and thus determine if it could be implanted in patient's having a weak blood aqueous barrier (BAB).

 Hydrphillic IOLs were demonstrated to have a superior uveal biocompatibility in a study in 2002 (6).
-However, in a 2011 published study by same authors, no remarkable difference was found in cell adhesion between hydorphobic, hydrophillic IOLs and Cee On PMMA lenses 6 months after surger in control eyes.
-However, statistically significant difference was found in foreign body giant cells in the AcrySof group compared to the hydrophillic Hydro View lens group who had prior uveitis before cataract surgery.
-Rauz and co authors, as well as Samuelson and co authors also have described similar amount of giant cells in hydrophobic AcrySof lens in challenging eyes.
-In their study, Walid Barbour et al (10) demonstrated a slower macrophage reaction on the hydrophillic lens (Hydroview) than with the AcrySof.
+However, in a 2011 published study by same authors, no remarkable difference was found in cell adhesion between hydorphobic, hydrophillic IOLs and Cee On PMMA lenses 6 months after surgery in control eyes.
+However, statistically significant difference was found in foreign body giant cells in a renowned hydrophobic IOL group compared to the hydrophillic H lens group who had prior uveitis before cataract surgery.
+Rauz and co authors, as well as Samuelson and co authors also have described similar amount of giant cells in hydrophobic lens in challenging eyes.
+In their study, Walid Barbour et al (10) demonstrated a slower macrophage reaction on the hydrophillic lens (Hydroview) than with the a renowned hydrophobic IOL .
 They postulated that BAB ( blood aqueus barrier) defect and IOL material (hydrophillic, PMMA or hydrophobic) are determinant factors for giant cell deposits post surgery.

 Last in this article, I would touch the subject of explantation of IOL.
-In their research on reasons for explantation of IOL Neuhann et al reported an analysis of over 200 intra ocular lenses at the JCRS 2020(11).
+In their research on reasons for explantation of IOL, Neuhann et al reported an analysis of over 200 intra ocular lenses at the JCRS 2020(11).
 They reported explantation due to opacification of 153 IOLs, followed by explantation of 24 IOLs due to dislocation.
 Most IOLs that were reported for explantation due to opacification were however due to calcification involving the hydrophillic IOLs.
 The primary lens that were explanted happened to be Oculentis (119 IOLs) due to late primary calcification.
 IOL calcification is a concern involving mainly hydrophilic lenses and to some extent Silicone IOLs.
-The most explanted IOL material happened to be the hydrophillic IOLs with an hydrophobic surface.
+The most explanted IOL material happened to be the hydrophillic IOLs with an hydrophobic surface as per the study.

 David J Apple had proposed classification of calcification into primary and secondary types.
 According to him, primary calcification arises due to the IOL itself.
 The origin of primary calcification may be traced to the nature of the IOL polymer itself (hydrophillic IOLs are more susceptible to calcification) or in its packaging and storage.
 Secondary calcification was described to have its cause in environmental factors.
 Incidence of uncontrolled diabetes, BAB (blood aqueus barrier) defect during surgery, pars plana vitrectomy, or other systemic comorbidities may influence secondary calcification.
 In their study Neuhann et al noted primary calcification majorly with Oculentis.
 Other explantations of IOLs due to calcification was associated with secondary type.